awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-access-control.md

 "Resource": "arn:aws:workspaces:region:account_id:workspaceipgroup/ipgroup_identifier"
 ```

-You can use the \* wildcard to specify all IP groups that belong to a specific account in a specific region\.
+You can use the \* wildcard to specify all IP groups that belong to a specific account in a specific Region\.

 ### Directory ARN<a name="directory_arn_syntax"></a>